Using Library on Linux

 Program development - general advise

-- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Adaptive Vision Studio makes it easy,
+- developing vision algorithm using plain C++ is hard, troublesome and error prone, but Aurora Vision Studio makes it easy,

-- programs written with Adaptive Vision Library on Windows can be easily debugged using Visual Studio thanks to provided debug visualisers and the Image Watch extensions to Visual Studio,
+- programs written with Aurora Vision Library on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,

 - cross compilation using virtualization solution, like Vagrant, is easy and fast, and does not force developer to use two systems simultaneously.